Volendam: Early years

-Originally, Volendam was the location of the harbour of the nearby Edam, which was situated at the mouth of the IJ bay.
+Originally, Volendam was the location of the harbour of nearby city Edam.

 In 1357, the inhabitants of Edam dug a shorter canal to the Zuiderzee with its own separate harbour.
 This removed the need for the original harbour, which was then dammed and used for land reclamation.
-Farmers and local fishermen settled there, forming the new community of Vollendam, which translates to 'Full dam'.
+Farmers and local fishermen settled there, forming the new community of Vollendam or Follendam, which translates to 'Full dam'.